Numbers 9 – Keeping the Passover; the Cloud by Day and Fire by Night

 ii.
 “The New Testament also uses cloud imagery to describe the presence of God.
 Our Lord was overshadowed by the cloud at his transfiguration, and disappeared into a cloud at his ascension (Luke 9:34; Acts 1:9).”
 (Wenham)

 iii.
 In a similar way, believers must be led by the presence of God.
 Colossians 3:15 says, let the peace of God rule in your hearts.
 This means to let the presence of God’s peace be an umpire or a judge in our heart and life.

 c.
 Whether it was two days, a month, or a year: The movement of the cloud was unpredictable.
 God would not allow Israel to be led by routine or tradition.
 They had to see and respond to the presence of God.

 i.
-“The thrice-repeated refrain sums it up, ‘At the command of the Lord they encamped, and at the command of the Lord they set out’ (20, 23; cf. 18).
+“The thrice-repeated refrain sums it up, ‘At the command of the LORD they encamped, and at the command of the LORD they set out’ (verses 20, 23; cf. 18).
 The cloud hovering over the tabernacle provided the perfect means of divine guidance: the people had to respond with perfect obedience.”
 (Wenham)

 ii.
 “No responsibility rested on the people save that of obedience.
 They were not called on to consider the time or direction of their march, but it was equally true they were not permitted to object or delay.
 All of which served to keep the fact of the sovereign authority of Jehovah perpetually before them.”
 (Morgan)